-Economic conditions and regulatory changes leading up to and following the United Kingdom's likely exit from the European Union could have a material adverse effect on our business and results of operations.
+Economic conditions and regulatory changes leading up to and following the United Kingdom's exit from the European Union could have a material adverse effect on our business and results of operations.

-In June 2016, voters in the U.K. approved the country's exit from the European Union, and the U.K. government has commenced the legal process of leaving the European Union, typically referred to as Brexit.
+In June 2016, voters in the U.K. approved the country's exit from the European Union ("E.U."), and the U.K. government has commenced the legal process of leaving the E.U., typically referred to as Brexit.
+On January 31, 2020, the U.K. left the E.U., followed by an 11-month transition period by which to leave the single market and customs union.
 While the full effects of Brexit will not be known for some time, Brexit could cause disruptions to, and create uncertainty surrounding, our business and results of operations.
 The most immediate effect has been significant volatility in global equity and debt markets and currency exchange rate fluctuations.
 Ongoing global market volatility and a deterioration in economic conditions due to uncertainty surrounding Brexit could significantly disrupt the markets in which we operate and lead our customers to closely monitor their costs and delay capital spending decisions.

-The effects of Brexit will depend on any agreements the U.K. makes to retain access to E.U. markets, either during a transitional period or more permanently.
+The effects of Brexit will depend on any agreements the U.K. makes to retain access to E.U. markets.
 The measures could potentially disrupt the markets we serve and may cause us to lose customers and employees.
 In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the U.K. determines which E.U. laws to replace or replicate.
 Any of these effects of Brexit could materially adversely affect our business, results of operations and financial condition.